The Entire History Of Eric Asura

 XXXX - 2015

 I was always creative and had random crazy ideas in my head, though also little consistency in giving them form.
-From 2013 and until 2016, I mostly focused on making youtube videos, ranging from Minecraft-related content in 2013 and gmod animations in 2014, to fake UFO sightings in 2015, and for some time in 2016 and 2017 - Mr.Bean edits.
+From 2013 and until 2016, I mostly focused on making youtube videos, ranging from Minecraft-related content in 2013 and gmod animations in 2014, to fake UFO sightings in 2015, and for some time in 2016 and 2017 - Mr.Bean music videos.
 For a more comprehensive list of my uploads from back then, check out this page .
-Every single channel went through the same fate of eternal damnation, so aside from the Mr.Bean clips, little else was preserved.
+Every single channel went through the same fate of eventual merciless execution by me (take note of this for later), so aside from the Mr.Bean clips, little else was preserved.
 Nonetheless, I had a lot of fun.

 Another thing that happened in 2013 was my discovery of Construct Classic, a program for making games.
 Though I was excited at first, I made little progress with it, and so aside from a few screensavers and a few now lost unfinished games, nothing came out of it at the time.
 In 2014 I made a few normal games (that barely function, I'd love to see the code) and a few prank games, but nothing interesting still.
 In 2015, I made 2 games, one would become very important in a year, another was rather bland and is currently available as the earliest game in my catalogue.